-The regulations detailed below are applicable to all undergraduate (including Foundation Degree) and postgraduate degree programmes commencing in 2015-16.
+The regulations detailed below are applicable to all undergraduate and postgraduate degree programmes commencing in 2017-18.

 The assessment of students is based on their academic achievements in individual modules as prescribed in the Programme Specification.
 Rules for progression are also set out in the Programme Specification.